sreachtools/SReachTools/docs/_posts/2018-10-22-release-of-v1.md

 ---

 SReachTools Toolbox [v1](https://github.com/unm-hscl/SReachTools/tree/v1.0.0) is now out!

+{% include important-note.html content="This is the first stable release of the toolbox." %}

 The SReachTools toolbox is a set of MATLAB codes to facilitate stochastic reachability computations.
 The toolbox currently supports reachability computations with several methods:
-* Dynamic programming computation
+* Dynamic programming computation (implemented in `SReachDynProg`)
-* Stochastic reach set computation and controller synthesis using:
+* Stochastic reach set computation (implemented in `SReachSet`) and controller synthesis (implemented in `SReachPoint`) using:
-    * Lagrangian (set-based) approximations
+    * Lagrangian (set-based) over- and under-approximations
-    * Fourier transformation approximations, with support for open-loop controller synthesis)
+    * Fourier transformation approximations, with support for open-loop controller synthesis
-    * Chance-constrained underapproximations, with support for open-loop and affine controller synthesis
+    * Chance-constrained under-approximations, with support for open-loop and affine controller synthesis
-    * Particle filter-based approximation for open-loop controller synthesis We currently support forward and backward stochastic reachability of *stochastic linear time-invariant and time-varying systems*.
+    * Particle filter-based approximation for open-loop controller synthesis
+* Forward stochastic reachability analysis (implemented in `SReachFwd`)

+We can analyze *stochastic linear time-invariant and time-varying systems*.

 We have submitted a tool paper describing the features of SReachTools to the *22nd ACM International Conference on Hybrid Systems: Computation and Control